Mathematics (MATH)

 Prerequisite: Prerequisite: MATH 095 with a C or better or appropriate placement.

-Distribution Requirements: Quantitative
+Distribution Requirements: Quantitative, Natural Science

-MATH 141 Precalculus I 5 Credits
+MATH& 141 Precalculus I 5 Credits

 Covers power, exponential, and logarighmic functions and analytic geometry.
 Students who plan to pursue a Science, Engineering, or Math (SEM) pathway should take this course.